FrancoSwiss/snowflake-check-cognigy/README.md

 # Cognigy AI Extension for Snowflake
+This Cognigy Extension enables parametrised SQL queries for chat/voice bots.

-This Cognigy Extension checks if an email address exists in the Snowflake `CUSTOMER` table from the sample dataset (`PTCDS_SF100TCL.TPCDS_SF100TCL.CUSTOMER`).
+The Extension checks if an email address exists in the Snowflake `CUSTOMER` table from the sample dataset (`PTCDS_SF100TCL.TPCDS_SF100TCL.CUSTOMER`).

 ![Snowflake_VSC2 (1)](https://github.com/user-attachments/assets/40b4b844-d1a3-4258-9e90-28255edf27f9)